MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/about-change-data-capture-sql-server.md

 ## Performance impact on Azure SQL Databases (Preview)

-The performance impact from enabling change data capture on Azure SQL Database is similar to the performance impact of enabling CDC for either SQL Server or Azure SQL Managed Instance.
+The performance impact from enabling change data capture on Azure SQL Database is similar to the performance impact of enabling CDC for SQL Server or Azure SQL Managed Instance.
 Factors that may impact performance:

-- The number of tracked CDC-enabled tables tables
+- The number of tracked CDC-enabled tables
 - Frequency of changes in the tracked tables
 - Space available in the source database, since CDC artifacts (e.g. CT tables, cdc_jobs etc.) are stored in the same database
 - Whether the database is single or pooled.
 For databases in elastic pools, in addition to considering the number of tables that have CDC enabled, pay attention to the number of databases those tables belong to.
 Databases in a pool share resources among them (such as disk space), so enabling CDC on multiple databases runs the risk of reaching the max size of the elastic pool disk size.
 Monitor resources such as CPU, memory and log throughput.